emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 backup system is failsafe (see the stories of the [Dedoose crash][dedoose] and the [near deletion of Toy Story 2][ts2]), so more than one backup system should be used.
-Ideally you should have two onsite copies (such as on a computer, an external hard drive, or a tape) and one offsite copy (e.g. cloud storage)[@briney2013], with care taken to ensure that the off-site copy is as secure as the onsite copies.
+Ideally you should have two on-site copies (such as on a computer, an external hard drive, or a tape) and one off-site copy (e.g. cloud storage)[@briney2013], with care taken to ensure that the off-site copy is as secure as the on-site copies.
 Keeping backups in multiple locations additionally protects against data loss due to theft or natural disasters.